-Pollen can also attach itself to your pet's fur and be carried indoors, which isn't ideal if you're a hay fever sufferer, so keep your pet off your soft furniture and bed if you can.
+Pollen can also attach itself to your pet's fur and be carried indoors, which isn't ideal if you're a hay fever sufferer, so keep your pet off your bed, in particular, if you can.

 Consider the following when choosing a vacuum cleaner:

-We run our vacuum cleaners through a specific pet-hair test.
+When pet hair is trodden into carpets or rugs it can be hard to get out, as it tangles in the carpet fibres.
+We run our vacuum cleaners through a specific pet hair test.
 Some, including ones that are great in other respects, really struggle with pet hair, leaving you going over the same spot again and again.